 (Mother of a PG boy, age 18)

 Access to the teachers was an art form: we earned our way in, as trusted thought partners, as people who would problem solve rather than bellow.
-I had to show that I wasn’t going to be unreasonable, nor dictatorial.
-That my son wasn’t unfamiliar, as one student in a small school packed with gifted, highly gifted and even profoundly gifted kids.
-That he’s the kind of kid that this school has already, and meeting his needs is within the scope of the school’s work.
+I had to show that I was not going to be unreasonable, nor dictatorial.
+That my son was not unfamiliar, as one student in a small school packed with gifted, highly gifted and even profoundly gifted kids.
+That he is the kind of kid that this school has already, and meeting his needs is within the scope of the school’s work.
 I looked for ways to build the relationship with the teachers, the administration by giving back, as a room parent, by being a good communicator, by celebrating what works.
 It got us in the door, and into a conversation.